10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Synopsis

-If you have any hope of your book becoming popular and selling, it must look and read like a professionally designed and edited book.
-This will immediately show your audience that you have respect for yourself, your readers, and your subject matter.
-All of this will help you build a dedicated audience that will take you and your advice very seriously, and continue to buy and read your publications for a long time to come.
+If your hope is that your book gets noticed and bought, then it must look and read like a professionally designed and edited book.
+These desirable qualities immediately show your audience you have respect for yourself, your readers, and your subject matter.
+This mutual trust will help you build a dedicated audience that will take you and your advice seriously and continue to buy and read your publications.

 The Professor Can Help You Sell More Books!